 Santanu, I haven’t had any idea about blogging at all.
 I didn’t know this world even exist.

 But, my work consists of a lot of techie stuff, I used to do a lot of RND at that time.
-And during that researches, one fine day I landed to a blog called labnol.org.
+And during that researches, one fine day I landed on a blog called labnol.org.
 I loved it.

 The whole thing forced me to fantasize to see myself at their place as well.
 Obviously, who doesn’t want to work right from their home in their tight pants? haha 😀

 I generally read a lot of stuff online and offline.
 By the way, this habit was not there while schooling.
 I was always thinking to share the technical stuff with the world and realized writing blogs could be the best way, and I started QuestionCage.com without any hesitation in mind.

 Thinking for that domain name wasn’t too complicated for me.
 I wanted to answer the technology-related questions so the name stuck into the mind and I registered it quickly.
 I still love it, as it brings up that uniqueness and easier to remember as well.